mattphillips/babel-plugin-console/README.md

 You could use a debugger with breakpoints to pause the execution of a function and inspect the values of each variable.

-The above `add100` function would like the following if you used a debugger with a breakpoint:
+The above `add100` function would look like the following if you used a debugger with a breakpoint:

 ![Debugging add100](assets/debugger.png)